Vulcaine/BLAST_public/README.md

 // Or to filter first
 String[] mapped = for(stringArray | filter@ name  -> name  == "Kate"): "Hello $name";

-// Which obviously worse than using the map method, but this is just an example :)
+// Which obviously less readable than using the map method, but this is just an example :)
 // Use this instead
 String[] mapped = stringArray | filter@ name -> name == "Kate" | map@ name -> "Hello $name";
 ```